jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Ah, much better.
 We make our customer feel better, and set better expectations, and we end up in a valuable conversation.

-## images of us
+## Moar Connections = Moar Customers

 The other thing we don't want is to limit the people we connect with to just those high-touch customers that reach out in support.
+Customers that connect with us, stay longer.

-In the light-weight approach, customers that don't email support, don't connect with us.
-We might even encourage them to contact us, to make sure they get the personal touch.
+But in the light-weight approach, customers that don't email support, don't connect with us.
+So we might even "cold email" them, practically beg them to talk to us, just to make sure they get the personal touch.

 This is making the focus all about us, instead of about what the customer needs.

-The Heavy Weight approach caters to self-service customers with resources crafted in our own voice.
+The Heavy Weight approach, instead, connects with even self-service customers with resources crafted in our own voice.
+Even if they never email us for support, they get to know our personality and brand through our webinars, support videos, and documentation.

+## Pictures of us

 We've produced video that shows off the faces of everyone in the company (the slides behind me).
 The lower email volume means high-touch customers get better attention from our support team.
 It's a win for all.

 Give your users heavy weight resources from minute one, before they are in need of support.
 It will result in a stronger, more valuable relationship.